Devika-TEL/Subtitle_Sync_Platform/BackendService/README.md

 - GEMINI_MODEL_NAME=gemini-1.5-flash   # or gemini-1.5-pro, etc.

 Behavior:
+- Alignment: When an alignment is found between a subtitle cue and the transcript, the transcript is the definitive source.
+  - Text is always overwritten with the matched transcript span.
+  - Start/end timestamps are always recalculated based on the transcript span (no delta checks).
+  - Similarity thresholds are permissive to capture even small word differences.
+- Optional diagnostics: When strict_mode=True and verbose logging is enabled, a word-level diff is logged for each changed cue to highlight added/removed tokens.
-- If the SDK is installed and environment is enabled, subtitle text correction may use Gemini for conservative grammar/punctuation improvements while respecting OTT constraints.
+- If the Gemini SDK is installed and environment is enabled, subtitle text correction may use Gemini for conservative grammar/punctuation improvements while respecting OTT constraints.
 - Alignment scoring can optionally consult Gemini for a small semantic similarity hint when hybrid mode is enabled.
 - If the SDK is not installed or env is not set, the module continues using only local heuristics.